FlowzPlatform/jobqueue-rethink-service/README.md

-### seneca-rethink-job-queue
+### seneca-rethink-jobqueue

-A plugin that allows you to create rethinkdb-job-queue.
+A plugin that allows you to create rethinkdb-jobqueue.

 If you're using this module, and need help, you can: